 6. Emerging areas in immunology

 This is a very useful section for budding scientists and should be highly interesting for all students.
 Dr. Hall gave two lectures on Immunometabolism and Trained Immunity, followed by Dr. Radcliff, who finished off the course with her lecture on the Gut Microbiota.
 A final review followed, run by Chris and Ho Joon again, where the exam format was reinforced and students could ask questions on their contributions to the lecture and lab content.

 Make use of PIAZZA and ask lots of questions!
 The course coordinator Dr. Ho Joon Lee is one of the best course coordinators and will answer your questions with utmost sincerity.

 For those who have classes in City or Tamaki Campus, be aware of back-to-back lectures between Grafton Campus.

-The class size is around 30, so there are lots of opportunities to engage with fellow classmates and of course, the lecturers!
+The class size was around 55 in 2021, with usually only 2-20 turning up each lecture, so there are lots of opportunities to engage with fellow classmates and of course, the lecturers!

 If you’re interested in any of the lecturers’ research areas (which some components of their lectures will be based on), don’t hesitate to go up and talk to them about it - especially if you’re interested in pursuing postgraduate studies with them!
 They will most definitely be delighted to talk to students about their research.